On dissociated infinite permutation groups: Ergodic theory of dissociated groups

 This section goes over the main result of \cite{jahel2023stabilizers}, where are studied Borel p.m.p.\ actions of closed permutation groups through the perspective of the stabilizers associated to these actions.
 Here, by a \textit{Borel p.m.p.\ action} of a Polish group $G$ we mean a Borel action $G\times X\to X$ on a standard Borel space $X$ together with a Borel $G$-invariant probability measure $\mu$.
 These are sometimes called spatial p.m.p.\ actions to emphasize the difference between Boolean p.m.p.\ actions.
 To differentiate them, Borel p.m.p.\ actions will be denoted by $G\curvearrowright(X,\mu)$ whereas Boolean p.m.p.\ actions by $G\to\Aut(X,\mu)$.
 A Borel p.m.p.\ action $G\curvearrowright(X,\mu)$ always yields a Boolean p.m.p.\ action $G\to \Aut(X,\mu)$ (continuity is automatic) and we will say that the Borel p.m.p.\ action $G\curvearrowright(X,\mu)$ is dissociated if the associated Boolean p.m.p.\ action is.
 A Borel p.m.p.\ action $G\curvearrowright(X,\mu)$ is: \begin{itemize} \item \emph{essentially transitive} if there exists a $G$-orbit $O\subseteq X$ such that $\mu(O)=1$ (recall that orbits are Borel \cite[Thm.~15.14]{KechrisCDST1995}). \item \emph{essentially free} if the set $\{x\in X\colon \forall g\in G\setminus\{1_G\}, g\cdot x\neq x\}$ is conull. \end{itemize}

-We keep the results stated as they are in \cite{jahel2023stabilizers}, thus we will need to recall one definition before stating the result.
 A subgroup $G\leq \Sym(\Omega)$ is primitive if it acts transitively on $\Omega$ and there are no $G$-invariant equivalence relation on $\Omega$ apart from equality and $\Omega\times\Omega$.
-One can easily check that if $G$ has no algebraicity and weakly eliminates imaginaries, then $G$ is primitive (Corollary 3.7 in \cite{jahel2023stabilizers}).
+One can easily check that if $G$ has no algebraicity and weakly eliminates imaginaries, then $G$ is primitive (Corollary 3.6 in \cite{jahel2023stabilizers}).
 We can now state the main result of \cite{jahel2023stabilizers}, which is a permutation group variant on Stuck-Zimmer's Theorem for locally compact groups.
+In what follows, given a Borel p.m.p.\ action $G\curvearrowright (X,\mu)$ and $x \in X$, we will denote by $\Stab(x)\coloneqq\{g \in G, \ g(x)=x\}$ the stabilizer of $x$ in $G$.

 \begin{theorem}[Theorem 1.4 of \cite{jahel2023stabilizers}] Let $G<\Sym(\Omega)$ be a proper, closed permutation group.
 If $G$ has no algebraicity and is primitive, then for every dissociated Borel p.m.p.\ ergodic action $G\curvearrowright(X,\mu)$, the following hold: \begin{itemize} \item either $\Stab(x)\curvearrowright\Omega$ has a fixed point for $\mu$-almost every $x\in X$ and in this case $G\curvearrowright(X,\mu)$ is essentially free, \item or $\Stab(x)\curvearrowright\Omega$ has no fixed point for $\mu$-almost every $x\in X$ and in this case $G\curvearrowright(X,\mu)$ is essentially transitive. \end{itemize} \end{theorem}